Lifailon/PowerShell.HardwareMonitor/README.md

 HDD_Temp      :
 ```

-Temperature sensors are not supported in modern models, this has been seen on laptops.
+😟 Temperature sensors are not supported in modern models for lack of support, this has been seen on multiple laptops.

 ## 📑 Example